 - Enable the option Access log to collect web-server statistics.

 - Select an Analyzer.
 NoteThis feature is available provided that Apache and the modules Awstats or Webalizer are installed.
-Read more in Web-servers.
+Learn more under Install a web-server

 - Select a statistics Period.

 - Enable the Restrict access to statistics option.
 Enter a Password and Confirm it.
 The login is the name of the WWW-domain owner.

 - Error log — specify whether you want to store WWW-server error logs archives and rotate it.